thomasfredericks/Bounce2/README.md

 ## LOCK-OUT INTERVAL

-By defining "#define BOUNCE_LOCK_OUT" in "Bounce.h" (or in your code before including "Bounce.h") you can activate an alternative debouncing method.
+By defining "#define BOUNCE_LOCK_OUT" in "Bounce.h" you can activate an alternative debouncing method.
 This method is a lot more responsive, but does not cancel noise.

 ```
 #define BOUNCE_LOCK_OUT